 In existing States a fresh law is looked upon as a remedy for evil.
 Instead of themselves altering what is bad, people begin by demanding a law to alter it.
 If the road between two villages is impassable, the peasant says: 'There should be a law about parish roads.'
 If a park-keeper takes advantage of the want of spirit in those who follow him with servile observance and insults one of them, the insulted man says:-'There should be a law to enjoin more politeness upon park-keepers.'
 If there is stagnation in agriculture or commerce, the husbandman, cattle-breeder, or corn speculator argues, 'It is protective legislation that we require.'
 Down to the old clothesman there is not one who does not demand a law to protect his own little trade.
-If the employer lowers wages or increases the hours of labour, the politician in embryo exclaims, 'We must have a law to put all that to rights,' instead of telling the workers that there are other, and much more effectual, means of settling these things straight; namely, recovering from the employer the wealth of which he has been despoiling the workmen for generations.
-In short, a law everywhere and for everything!
-A law about fashions, a law about mad dogs, a law about virtue, a law to put a stop to all the vices and all the evils which result from human indolence and cowardice.
+If the employer lowers wages or increases the hours of labour, the politician in embryo exclaims, 'We must have a law to put all that to contrary, diminished by all those cases which are due at present to habitual criminals, who have been brutalised in prison.